D.A.R.E.- Drug Abuse Resistance Education

 The Amherst Police Department has taught the DARE curriculum since the 1990-1991 school years through a cooperative arrangement between the Amherst Middle School and the Amherst Police Department.
 The original curriculum was designed to be taught by a Police Officer to the 5th or 6th grade students once a week for seventeen weeks.

 In 1983, the DARE program originated in Los Angeles, California when their Police Chief, and school officials, collaborated to write a drug prevention program for youths.
 This structured program went through its first revision in 1994 to include a greater emphasis on violence and nicotine.
-In 2003, the DARE program was again revised, and the “core”, 5th /6th grade, program reduced from seventeen to ten weeks.
-With the reduction came a second, follow up, component that will be taught at the 7th grade level.
-The 7th grade program being integrally related to the 5th /6th grade program, and is also taught once a week for ten weeks.
+In 2003, the DARE program was again revised, and the “core”, 5th grade program was reduced from seventeen to ten weeks.
+With that reduction came a second, follow up, component taught at the 7th grade level.
+The 7th grade program is integrally related and is also taught once a week for ten weeks.
 The core D.A.R.E. program at the Amherst Middle School had previously been provided to 5th graders, who then received follow up instruction in the 7th grade.
-However, beginning in the spring of 2013, the core program will shift its focus from 5th grade to 6th grade, but will still be followed up by the 7th grade program.
-In doing so, the students will receive two solid, back-to-back years of D.A.R.E. instruction for an even more meaningful and rewarding experience as they enter their last year of middle school and prepare for their transition to high school.
+However, beginning in the spring of 2013, the core program shifted its focus from 5th grade to 6th grade, and is still followed up by the 7th grade program.
+With this change, students now receive two solid, back-to-back years of D.A.R.E. instruction for an even more meaningful and rewarding experience as they enter their last year of middle school and prepare for their transition to high school.

 By participating in the D.A.R.E. program, students receive instruction in topics such as: